Alex loves animals and is an experienced licensed veterinary technician with a BS in Biology and an AS in Veterinary Technology.

 Phocids, 'true seals', lack an ear flap.
-In other words they do not have external ears.
+In other words, they do not have external ears.
 They are still able to hear, their ears are just not clearly defined on the outside of their body.
 Seals also cannot 'walk' on land.
-They lack the capability to rotate their hind flippers as would be necessary to walk, like sea lions can.
-Instead they move with a characteristic inch-worm like movement, moving on their bellies.
+They lack the capability to rotate their hind flippers as would be necessary to walk (as sea lions can).
+Instead, they move with a characteristic inch-worm-like movement, moving on their bellies.
 This makes them rather slow and awkward when moving on land.
 One other key difference is that when in the water seals propel themselves by a sculling motion by moving their hind flippers and lower body side to side.

 Otariids: The Sea Lion

 Despite all of their differences seals and sea lions do have several things in common.
-The first of which is that they give birth to live young, as is characteristic of a mammal, on land or in some cases ice floats and not in the water like whales and dolphins do.
-Also most seals and sea lions come together in large groups to mate.
+The first of which is that they give birth to live young, as is characteristic of a mammal, on land or in some cases ice floats and not in the water (as whales and dolphins do).
+Also, most seals and sea lions come together in large groups to mate.
 Typically one male has the 'rights' to several females and will mate with each of them to insure that his genes are passed on.
 This is most dramatically seen in the elephant seal species.
-Aside from being the largest species of seal they are the most aggressive and attack and occasionally kill other males during breeding season.
+Aside from being the largest species of seal, they are the most aggressive and attack and occasionally kill other males during the breeding season.

-When they have young both seals and sea lions feed their pups a fat rich milk.
+When they have young both seals and sea lions feed their pups fat-rich milk.
 This concoction helps the pups gain weight quickly.
 This is important because most seals and sea lions are found in cold waters and the young pups need to build up an important layer of fat called blubber.
 Blubber is a thick layer of fat found just under the skin and it is responsible for keeping marine mammals warm in cold waters.
-Without a sufficient amount of blubber the pups will die in the water.
+Without a sufficient amount of blubber, the pups will die in the water.